Arthur-Godoy/GeoMusic/README.md

   -------------------------------------------------------------------------------------------------------------------------------------------------------------------

   1. Clone the project
-  2.Open the terminal and put this comands:
+  2. Open the terminal and put this comands:

      "yarn instal"
           after install run